danabananarama/danabananarama.github.io/slides.md

 We can think of a **remote** as any other instance of the repository which lives somewhere else.

 Typically we have a special remote called **origin**
-* At Winton this would be Stash/Bitbucket
+* At Winton this would be hosted on Bitbucket

-`git push` to push (check in) our changes into the remote
+`git push` to push our changes into the remote

 e.g. `git push origin master`

-`git pull` to pull (check out) updates from the remote
+`git pull` to pull updates from the remote

 Both of these operations apply to the entire tree - you can't e.g. pull a single file